Robert9157/auto-image-thumbnail/README.md

 # auto-image-thumbnail
-Bash script to automatically resize images to thumbnails
+Shell script to automatically make thumbnails from images.

 ## Invoking
 To run this, you must define the following parameters: